- MEDIA CENTER

 “Over the course of four rough, ego-shattering hours, the ayahuasca shows me that opening myself to love of Zoe and all others is the sure way to tap my deepest and most vital energetic reserves.
 The lesson is vivid, technicolor, indelibly imprinted on my psyche.” - Chris Kilham, Ode Magazine

 Medicine Hunter Expeditions

 Zoe has traveled with Chris on multiple expeditions to the Amazon (Cat's Claw, Dragon's Blood, Ayahuasca, Chuchuasi), as well as New Zealand (Manuka), Peruvian Highlands many times!
 (Maca), San Blas Islands of Panama (Cocoa), Patagonia, Chile (Maqui), South Africa (Hoodia, Sceletium), Vanuatu, South Pacific (Tamanu, Kava), and Costa Rica (Vanilla).
+Upcoming expeditions include the Green Rush in Colorado.
 Zoe's expedition photos and videos have appeared in a variety of venues around the world.
-When Chris travels solo, Zoe “womans the fort.”
+When Chris travels solo, Zoe will often “woman the fort.”